 We’ve put together a list of our best localization tips for creating successful strategies to resonate across cultures.

-It would be foolish to launch into a new language market without knowing if your business has the potential to succeed there.
+It would be foolish to launch into a new market without knowing if your business has the potential to succeed there.
 This is why market research and competitive analysis must come first.

 Is there a consumer need for your product or service?
 What alternatives exist in the market?
 Which sales channels would work best?